 "The best part of raising [money] is having so many brilliant and qualified people workshop your business."

-The Helm: What are some of your tips for other female entrepreneurs who are going through the process of fundraising for the first time?
-How do you suggest going in and confidently pitching yourself and your company?
+What are some of your tips for women entrepreneurs who are fundraising for the first time?

 Lauren Singer: First and foremost, I’d say don’t raise money unless you absolutely have to.
 Having venture capital dollars in your business is a whole different game.
 Try to get funds and scale your business naturally to validate its product market fit so you’re not raising money for a company that just isn’t going to work.
 Because then you’re beholden to so many other people and the risk is so much higher.
 Don’t quit your day job and make sure you have a comfortable amount of personal money to sit on as you start your new endeavor.
 Talk to as many people as possible and ask as many questions as possible.
 That’s definitely something that I did.